Separating QMA from QCMA with a classical oracle: Constructing samplers from strong yes instances

 \begin{mathinlay} \textbf{Query algorithm} $\mathsf{Sampler}^U(w, \Delta)$: \begin{enumerate} \item Sample $j \leftarrow \{0, \ldots, t-1\}$ uniformly randomly. \item Compute the state $V_j \mathcal{O}_{\Delta} V_{j-1} \mathcal{O}_{\Delta} \ldots \mathcal{O}_{\Delta} V_0 \ket{w,0}$, where $\mathcal{O}_{\Delta}$ is the unitary defined by

 \item Measure the state in the standard basis for output $(b, x,z)$. \item If $x \in \Delta$, output the alphabetically first symbol not in $\Delta$.
 Else, output $x$. \end{enumerate} \end{mathinlay}

 A minor adjustment can be made to ensure that $\mathsf{Sampler}$ makes exactly $t$ queries to $U$.
 At a high level, the idea behind the sampler is that for $\mathcal{A}^{U}$ to distinguish between $S$ and $\Delta$, it must be querying points in $S$ that are not in $\Delta$, since the oracles $f_{\Delta}$ and $S$ are identical outside of those points.
 We prove the following claim about $\mathsf{Sampler}$.
+The proof closely resembles the hybrid method of \cite{BBBV}.

 \begin{lemma} Let $(S,U)$ be a yes instance of the oracle problem (i.e., at least $59/100$-spectrally Forrelated).
 Let $\Delta\subseteq S$ be a subset of the set of elements in $S$ such that $(\Delta, U)$ is a no instance (i.e., at most $57/100$-spectrally Forrelated).
 Let $w$ be a witness that causes the query algorithm $\mathcal{A}$ to accept $(S, U)$ with probability at least $2/3$.
 Then, the algorithm $\mathsf{Sampler}^U(w, \Delta)$ makes $t$ queries to the oracle $U$, no queries to the oracle $S$, and produces a sample from $S \setminus \Delta$ with probability at least $ \left(\frac{1}{36t^2}\right)$.